-The Charter of the Board of Directors is incorporated by reference in this Circular and is available under the Corporation's profile on SEDAR at www.sedar.com and on the Corporation's website at www.tfiintl.com.
+The Charter of the Board of Directors is incorporated by reference in this Circular and is available on the Corporation's website at www.tfiintl.com.

 The Board of Directors has adopted a policy regarding majority voting for the election of directors.